sp90/prototype-builder/README.md

 * Add sourcemaps for both sass and javascript
 * Add minification for js(uglify) & css(gulp-cssnano)
 * Add default seo support
-* Add test suite (mocha & chai)
 * Add static site generator
 * Better architecture for multiple apps
-* Establish git flow or similar
 * Easy to deploy
 * Delete existing dist folder on a bump and create a new with the new updates
 * Find out if this needs a dashboard as a very small cms for easy changes
 * Enviroment variables
 * Cache busting on files (toggle by settings)
-* CLI to write tests for each module

 Best regards